Roversa-Robotics/motorcade/README.md

     }
 }
 ```
-drive function takes on two integers from -100 to 100 as a percent to control direction and speed in each motor.
-The first parameter is the left motor speed and the second is th right motor speed.
+The drive function ranges from -100 to 100 percent to control direction and speed in each motor.
+The first parameter is the left motor speed/direction and the second is th right motor speed/direction.
 This allows you to move a motor forward and backward ranging all speeds.
 100% moves each motor in the forward direction or left motor CCW and right motor CW. -100% moves each motor in the backwards direction or left motor CW and right motor CCW.
+0 is neutral position.
 `drive(int,int);`

+The forward, reverse, left, and right all range from 0-100 percent in the left and right motors.
+Directions are preset per function so you just need to give each motor a speed.
+`forward(int,int);`
+`reverse(int,int);`
+`left(int,int);`
+`right(int,int);`

+The stop function writes the GPIO low to ensure that no signal is being sent to the motors.
+`stop();`

+The neutral function sends a 0 analog or 1500 μs pulse to each motor
+`neutral(int,int);`